Ankit-Mishra0/MY-GOV-app/README.md

 - ✅ UI components for displaying leaders, feedback, and government schemes.
 - ✅ National and regional political parties have been added.
 - ✅ Tutorial system for first-time users using Reactour.
+- ✅ Backend integration for user authentication (signup and login).

 ---

 ## 🚀 Upcoming Features

 - 📸 **Leader Info on Click** – Clicking on a political leader’s image will fetch their full details using the Gemini API.
-- 🔐 **Login Functionality** – A secure user authentication system with signup and login routes.
 - 💾 **Persistent Data Storage** – Currently, feedback, complaints, and advice are stored temporarily in the frontend state.
-Backend and database integration are in progress.
+Backend and database integration for these features is in progress.
-- ⚡ **Backend Integration** – PostgreSQL will be used for user and opinion data.
-- 🎨 **Enhanced UI/UX** – UI improvements, animations, and responsive design updates.
+- ⚡ **Enhanced UI/UX** – UI improvements, animations, and responsive design updates.

 ---

 ## 🛠️ How to Run the Project

+### **Frontend Setup**

 1. **Clone this repository**